 Cleveland’s own Michael Symon, who was the winner of the very first season of The Food Network’s, “The Next Iron Chef” and put Cleveland on the national map by showing his ability to marry midwestern comfort food with high cuisine (that his highly contagious giggle won over millions of fans).
 Michael is a hometown favorite and now owns about a dozen restaurants in Cleveland and Detroit, has numerous shows & appearances on the Food Network and Cooking Channel (including be a co-host of the talk show, The Chew), has written 1/2 dozen cook books.
-His first restaurant, Lola Bistro, propelled the Tremont neighborhood into the foodie scene (it has since relocated to E. 4th Street in downtown Cleveland but left behind another restaurant, Lolita, in its place.
-He also has six B-Spot locations (burgers galore) including one inside the Horseshoe Casino, Quicken Loans Arena and FirstEnergy Stadium.
+His first restaurant, Lola Bistro, propelled the Tremont neighborhood into the foodie scene (it has since relocated to E. 4th Street in downtown Cleveland (original spot is to come Sherla’s Chicken & Oysters).
+He also has multiple B-Spot locations (burgers galore) including one inside Quicken Loans Arena and FirstEnergy Stadium.

 Other local chefs we brag about in NE Ohio (and who have the high end service and attention to detail that we admire and as a result we patronize their restaurants a lot when showing off NE Ohio to newcomers):

 Doug Katz, Fire Food & Drink, Katz Club Diner, Provenance at the art museum

 Zack Bruell, Parallax, Chinato, Cowell & Hubbard, L’Albatros, Dynomite Burger Shack, etc.

 Rocco Whalen, Fahrenheit, Rocco & Rosie’s

 Eric Williams, Momocho, Happy Dog, El Carnicerio, Jack Flaps